last-chaanz/last-chaanz/README.md

 <!-- GitHub Profile README -->
-# Hi there 👋
+# Hi there 👋, I'm Chanidu

-- I'm a Software Engineering undergraduate at SLIIT with a passion for web development.
+I'm a Software Engineering undergraduate at SLIIT with a passion for web development.
 I'm currently <br>
 focusing on learning the MERN stack and enjoy collaborating on exciting projects.

 ## 🛠️ Skills